rns/kollos-luif-doc/manual.md

 [under discussion https://github.com/rns/kollos-luif-doc/issues/9#issuecomment-98691086]

 [stub: KHIL uses D2L calls to transform LUIF to KIR]

+<a id="programmatic_grammar_construction"></a>
+## Programmatic Grammar Construction (PGC)

+Direct-to-Lua (D2L) calls can be used to build LUIF grammars programmatically.
+The details are specified in a [separate document](d2l/spec.md).

+At the moment, LUIF statements cannot be affected by Lua statements directly, but this can change in future.

 <a id="complete_syntax_of_bnf_statement"></a>
 ## Complete Syntax of BNF Statement